Astronomy 6: Introductory Cosmology

 Wed., Fri.
 2:00 to 3:15

 Check the departmental colloquium schedule (we should have some talks listed there by the beginning of the semester).
 You should come to these talks.
 They are typically Friday at 12:30 in Rm.
 199, and include free pizza.
-In addition, U. Penn cosmologist Mark Trodden will be giving a talk, sponsored by Sigma Xi, on Tuesday, December 3, at 4:30 pm.
+In addition, U. Penn cosmologist Mark Trodden gave a talk, sponsored by Sigma Xi, on Tuesday, December 3, at 4:30 pm.

 Ned Wright's (UCLA) cosmology tutorial